theprivateer/blog/content/pages/work.md

 I can take a look at your existing Laravel/Vue codebase and give you some suggestions on areas that could use improvement.
 This could be my opinion on how to add a new feature to your app or simply an audit of the health of your application.

 ### Saving failing projects
-If you have a Laravel/Vue project that has gone bad, I can help you save this project from failure.
+If you have a Laravel project that has gone bad, I can help you save this project from failure.
 Typically this means creating a plan using an audit of the current state of your project, then executing this plan by joining (or replacing) your existing team.

 **Think I can help you?
 [Get in touch.](/contact)**